John J. Casey1

 John Donald Casey1

 John was employed.
-John Donald Casey lived at P.O.
-Box 271, 755 Bunting Drive, Buck Hill Falls, PA, 18323.
-John was born on 14 December 1920, at Oneonta, New York 13820.1,2 He was the son of Edward Aloyius Casey and Lauretta Agnes Wright.
-John graduated from at University of Scranton, Scranton, Pennsylvania, in 1941.3 John graduated from at Temple University of Medicine, Philadelphia, Pennsylvania, in 1944.3 He married Anne Marie Werner on 6 November 1946 at St. Rose of Lima Church at York, York County, Pennsylvania 17400.
+John Donald Casey lived at Dr. Donald Casey, P.O.
+Box 271, 755 Bunting Drive, Buck Hill Falls, PA.
+John was born on 14 December 1920, at Oneonta, New York 13820.1,2 John graduated from at University of Scranton, Scranton, Pennsylvania, in 1941.3 John graduated from at Temple University of Medicine, Philadelphia, Pennsylvania, in 1944.3 He married Anna Marie Werner on 6 November 1946 at St. Rose of Lima Church at York, York County, Pennsylvania 17400.
 Anne lived on Clinton Street, York, PA..1 John retired from Nazareth Hospital at Philadelphia, Philadelphia County, Pennsylvania 19092, in 1990.
 He resided P.O.
 Box 271, at Buck Hill Falls, Monroe County, Pennsylvania 18323, in 1992.
 John attended the First Casey Family Reunion, held on 26 September 1992 at Phillips Manor, at Cortez, Jefferson Township, Lackwanna County, Pennsylvania.4 John attended the Second Casey Family Reunion August 3, 1996 at Split Rock Resort, Lake Harmony, Pennsylvania.5 He died on 8 September 2005 at Presbyterian Hospital, Philadelphia, Philadelphia Co., Pennsylvania, at age 84; John Donald Casey, M.D.

 September 8, 2005